hellomikelo/blog/_posts/2018-06-17-git-jekyll-github-pages.md

 ---

 layout: post
-title: Short guide to using git with Jekyll and Github Pages
+title: Short Guide to Using git with Jekyll and Github Pages
 description:
 excerpt_separator: <!--more-->
 categories: [Guides]

 ---

 I've been using <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> to build this blog for a while now, but since I haven't been updating this blog often, I always forget the basic git workflow for pushing updated content from my local computer onto Github.
 Therefore, I'm writing a short guide to quickly update a Github blog when new posts are created.

 <!--more-->

 ## Update blog from user computer to Github